Carlsbad Family Law Attorneys

 How long does it take to get divorced in California?

-The State of California imposes a 6-month jurisdictional time period in all divorce cases.
-This means that you cannot officially be divorced at any point sooner than 6 months from the service of the Petition for Dissolution on the Respondent.
+The state of California imposes a six-month jurisdictional time period in all divorce cases.
+This means that you cannot officially be divorced at any point sooner than six months from the service of the Petition for Dissolution on the respondent.
 However, many cases will settle prior to the six-month period.

 Who gets to live in the house during a divorce?